REHABILITATION SCIENCES DOCTORAL PROGRAM LABORATORIES

-Directed by Drs.
-Richard Andreatta and Joseph Stemple, this lab is dedicated to the study of physiological mechanisms underlying the human vocal tract during speech and vocalization.
+Directed by Dr. Richard Andreatta, the LSD lab (700 sq. ft.) is dedicated to the study of perceptual and physiological mechanisms underlying the human vocal tract during speech and vocalization.
 The lab currently supports many lines of research that together addresses the integrative nature of vocal function and speech production.
-Research lines include neuroimaging using fMRI, sensory perception, laryngeal physiology, and basic research in laryngeal muscle biology in animal models.
-The lab boasts a comprehensive array of technologies that allow for the recording and analyses of respiratory, phonatory, and neural subsystems during a variety of dynamic and static speech/voice tasks.
-The lab is equipped with several stimulus and transducing systems including: (1) a servo-linear motor for mechanically evoked reflex studies of the trigemino-facial pathway, (2) a precision vibrotactile delivery system for somatosensory perceptual and movement-related gating studies, (3) an automated muscle force assessment workstation for analyzing lip, jaw and tongue muscle performance skills in vivo, (4) kinematic transducers for various orofacial motion tracking applications, and (5) state-of-the-art tools for visual imaging of vocal function, acoustic analysis of the voice signal, and aerodynamic assessment of voice production including respiratory and glottal airway measures.
-A full-size Faraday booth built within the lab space is also available for EMG and evoked response studies.
+Research lines include sensory perception, orofacial and laryngeal physiology, voice analysis, and basic research in laryngeal muscle biology in animal models.
+The lab boasts a comprehensive array of technologies that allow for the recording and analyses of respiratory, phonatory, and neuromuscular subsystems during a variety of dynamic and static speech/voice tasks.
+The lab is equipped with several stimulus and transducing systems including: (1) a servo-linear motor for mechanically evoked reflex studies of the trigemino-facial pathway, (2) a precision vibrotactile delivery system for somatosensory perceptual and movement-related gating studies, (3) an automated muscle force assessment workstation for analyzing lip, jaw and tongue muscle performance skills in vivo, (4) kinematic transducers for various orofacial motion tracking applications, and (5) state-of-the-art tools for visual imaging of vocal function, acoustic analysis of the voice signal (CSL), and aerodynamic assessment of voice production (PAS) including respiratory (Respitrace) and glottal airway measures.
+A Faraday booth built within the lab space is available for EMG and evoked response studies.

 Sports Medicine Research Institute